TechnologyClassroom/CuttleMultiplayer/README.md

 # Cuttle Multiplayer
-Cuttle Multiplayer is a strategic battle card game that can be played with a standard deck playing cards.
+Cuttle Multiplayer is a strategic battle card game that can be played with a standard deck of playing cards.

 For 2-5 players.
 Recommended 2-3 players.
 Ages 8+
 Play time: Average 5 minutes.
 20 seconds – 20 minutes.